 Over the past 10-15 years, the business world’s landscape has changed.
 Business needs to ensure that the data that they gather is now kept secure, whereas before the primary focus was on the profitability.
 Back then, all records weren’t stored on computers, and were stored in filing cabinets.
-Unfortunately, the digital technology enhancements have seen filing cabinets become less prevalent, and more and more data are saved on computers, servers and in the cloud.
+Unfortunately, the digital technology enhancements have seen filing cabinets become less prevalent, and more and more data are saved on computers, servers and in the cloud. - Roger Smith

-This poses a new problem for a business, as the data may contain elements of a client’s private dealings, their credit terms, payment methods and physical addresses.
+The Quote above poses a new problem for a business, as the data may contain elements of a client’s private dealings, their credit terms, payment methods and physical addresses.

 This data can be used by a malicious targeted attack to hold a company or individual to ransom, giving birth to new technological events called ransomware attacks.